Lewis & Clark College

 Please route undergraduate and graduate student requests for accommodations through Student Support Services at lclark.edu/offices/student_support_services.

 The security of all members of the campus community is of vital concern to Lewis & Clark.
-Information about safety, the enforcement authority of the Office of Campus Safety, policies concerning the reporting of any crimes that may occur on campus, and crime statistics (Clery) for the most recent three-year period is available at www.lclark.edu/about/campus_safety.
+Information about safety and the enforcement authority of the Office of Campus Safety, policies concerning the reporting of any crimes that may occur on campus, and crime statistics (Clery) for the most recent three-year period are available at lclark.edu/about/campus_safety.
 You may also request this information from the Office of Campus Safety at 503-768-7855.

 All rights reserved.